open-telemetry/opentelemetry-java-instrumentation/docs/contributing/running-tests.md

 4. Right click on 'View raw logs' and then 'Save link as' to save the page as a text file locally.
 5. Once the file is downloaded, open it in a text editor and search for `Publishing build scan...` to find the URL.
 6. Open the URL in a browser to view the test execution breakdown.

+It might prompt you to "Activate your Build Scan" the very 1st time, you can use your own email address and activate it via email.